 From an early age, our son was inquisitive, precocious and speaking full sentences by the time he was two.
 He was a gifted kid.
 When I was out in public with him, older women would always comment on his verbal ability.
 And they’d all say the same thing, “Oh, he’s going to go to Harvard, I can tell!”

-Labeled as Gifted
+Labeled as a Gifted Kid

 Early in his education, our son was labeled “gifted” by our district and we signed paperwork for a Gifted Individualized Education Plan (GIEP).
 Though we were relieved to have many of his study habits and thought processes explained and demystified, we realized quickly that the “gifted” label can be a burden for kids.

 Over the years, our son has been expected to be a high achiever because of his big brain.

 We were told that gifted kids can be scattered and disorganized because their brains process information at a high rate of speed.
 We learned that gifted kids can have difficulty with instructions that involve more than two steps, and they can suffer from anxiety related to disorganization and high expectations.